ColbyDL/ColbyDL/README.md

 **3. Intro to Networks 3166 - Socket Programming TCP/UDP (Python)**
   - In this project, I demonstrate how to establish a connection between a client and server utilizing TCP and UDP.
   - Python is used to program the connections while wireshark captures the messages sent and received.
-  - UDP Goal: Send 100 messages to the server demonstrating the instability of a UDP connection
-  - TCP Goal: Send a lower case message to the server and receive the message captitalized back at the client.
-This demonstrates the stability and 3-way handshake of a TCP connection.

 ## Goals and Objectives